dartmouth-cs66/dartmouth-cs66.github.io/schedule/index.md

 * Introduction to C#

 ### Assignments:
-* Short 1: Local development environment including intro to environment, editing, and * collaborative coding.
+* Short 1: Local development environment including intro to environment, editing, and collaborative coding.
-* Short 2: Intro to frameworks and tools
+* Short 2 (**?combine with ^?**): Intro to frameworks and tools
+  * Set up local development tools
+  * Learn some basic C# and scripting
+  * Experiment with game physics and 3D motion

 ## Week 2:
 Introduction to 2D sprite based games.
 Basic object interactions including colliders and raycasting.
 Types of educational games.